scitran/client/Home.md

-The **scitran matlab client** enables Matlab users to interact with a [Flywheel data and computation system](https://flywheel.io).
-The client methods search, list, upload, download, read and analyze Flywheel data and metadata.
-The client can control job scheduling.
+The **scitran matlab client** enables Matlab users to compute with a [Flywheel data and computation system](https://flywheel.io).
+The client methods help you search, upload, download, read and analyze Flywheel data and metadata.
+The client also schedules and controls jobs (Gears).

 The **scitran matlab client** can be run securely from any computer on the Internet.
 We have used the client extensively on Mac and Linux systems.

 This wiki describes the software and explains how to

 * obtain authorization to interact with a Flywheel database
-* list and search the database contents
+* list and search the database contents (files, metadata, and jobs)
 * download and read database objects (e.g., files, sessions, projects, analyses)
 * upload files, notes, and attachments (e.g., files, graphs, metadata)
 * upload analyses and software (e.g., Matlab files) for computational sharing